 If Phenol has been applied then healing is about 4-6 weeks.
 The body doesn't like the chemical burn so there is a discharge and the dressing usually needs to be redressed daily.
+In this instance, it is normal.
+Sometimes in the first few days the skin can look white especially if phenol went onto the skin- which usually it does, just by a tiny amount.
 Then as the weeks progress the amount of discharge decreases and the drying occurs from the tip of the toe down to the cuticle area.

 If there is discharge then it needs a dressing as it suggests that the skin is open/ damaged.

 Some people like this, some don't.
 But you get saline solution (proper